prathimacode-hub/TollRoll/README.md

  <h2> Join Here</h2>

- Join us to come up with a real-time parking solution to tackle and make this workflow more efficient towards effortless parking management system.
+Peep in folks to get hands on with working on a real-time solution to make your toll experience seamless and organized with effective toll plaza management system.

 <h2> Tech Stacks</h2>